It goes without saying that most, if not all, families have been negatively affected by this crisis.

 With threats looming large both within and across an organization, what is the GM supposed to do?

-Why not let crisis lead to a better way of doing business
+Why not let a crisis lead to a better way of doing business

 This begins by immediately assessing how the warehouse is currently operating in a crisis scenario and completing a new risk analysis matrix.
 This tool can help decision makers think through the possible consequences of certain crises and the likelihood of those situations coming to fruition.